btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38.6 20170703 =

+* Fix: Simplify the maintenance check page autoloading.
+Will now just click the link automatically instead of trying to ajax load the next page.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/elementor/">Elementor</a> adds support for the <a href="https://wordpress.org/plugins/elementor/">Elementor Page Builder plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gravity-forms/">Gravity Forms</a> adds support for the <a href="http://www.gravityforms.com/">Gravity Forms</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/global-blocks-for-cornerstone/">Global Blocks For Cornerstone</a> adds support for the <a href="https://wordpress.org/plugins/global-blocks-for-cornerstone/">Global Blocks for Cornerstone</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/mailster/">Mailster</a> adds support for the <a href="https://codecanyon.net/item/mailster-email-newsletter-plugin-for-wordpress/3078294">Mailster</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/ns-cloner/">NS Cloner</a> adds support for the <a href="https://wordpress.org/plugins/ns-cloner-site-copier/">NS Cloner</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/smart-slider-3/">Smart Slider 3</a> adds support for the <a href="https://wordpress.org/plugins/smart-slider-3/">Smart Slider 3</a> plugin.

 = 38.5 20170614 =